Expand your workspace with outdoor office furniture

 Making use of outdoor areas is a great way to show employees that you care about their well-being.
 With indoor air reputedly 2- 5 times dirtier than outdoor air, now is the time to extend your workspace outside.

-Providing an outdoor space creates an environment in which it is easier to be sociable and still socially distance.
+Providing an outdoor office space creates an environment in which it is easier to be sociable and still socially distance.
 But, more importantly, better connection with nature has been shown to increases happiness, reduce distractions and improve creative thinking.

 And even though our weather is unpredictable there are covered outdoor shelters and meeting pods that can be used all year round.